 Filoviruses, named after their ‘filamentous’ or thread-like appearance, are associated with haemorrhagic fevers in humans.
 They include Ebola and Marburg viruses, which have caused devastating epidemics with high case-fatality rates in Africa.
 Three Ebolavirus species have been associated with outbreaks in humans:

-Zaire ebolavirus (also known as Zaire virus), responsible for the 2014 West Africa Ebola outbreak, against which a licensed vaccine exists (rVSV-ZEBOV).
+Zaire ebolavirus (also known as Zaire virus), responsible for the 2014 West Africa Ebola outbreak,as well as recent outbreaks in the Democratic Republic of the Congo (2022 and 2025).
+A licensed vaccine exists against Zaire ebolavirus (rVSV-ZEBOV, brand name: Ervebo).

-Sudan ebolavirus, responsible for the 2022—23 outbreak in Uganda, has no licensed medical countermeasures.
+Sudan ebolavirus, responsible for the 2022—23 and 2025 outbreaks in Uganda, with case-fatality rate of around 30%.
+It has no licensed medical countermeasures.

 Marburg virus has a similar clinical presentation to Ebola viruses with severe, and often fatal, haemorrhagic fever.
+A significant outbreak was reported in Rwanda – the first in the country – in September 2024, with 66 cases and 15 deaths.
+CEPI played a key role in the epidemic response (see more information below).
 No licensed medical countermeasures exist to prevent or treat Marburg virus disease.

 CEPI's Response to Rwanda's 2024 Marburg virus outbreak